cemalokten/coding-notes/README.md

 BOUNDARIES

 Often, we want to match text at the beginning and end of strings.
 We'll use boundaries for that.

-The first is `^`, which means beginning of string.
+- The first is `^`, which means beginning of string.

+- The second boundary is `$`, which means end of string.

+- Usually, we want to match an entire string.
+Most regexes should include these boundaries, `^` and `$`.

+- To match only the empty string, we can smash the `^` and `$` together

+- If we use the wrong boundaries, there's no error.
+The regex always returns false.

+-